Gold mines and mining -- Nevada

 Found in 28 Collections and/or Records:

-Abstract Record of stock sales includes cancelled stock certificates, and certificate stubs recording name of purchaser, number of shares, date, and notation of stock transfer.
+Overview The Longfellow Gold Mining and Milling Company was a gold mining company located in Gardnerville, Nevada.
+The collection contains a ledger of stock sales and includes cancelled stock certificates and certificate stubs recording name of purchaser, number of shares, date, and notation of stock transfer.

 Overview The John W. Mackay statue and the Mackay School of Mines building, were originally dedicated on June 10, 1908 in honor of John W. Mackay by his wife and his son, Marie Louise Mackay and Clarence Hungerford Mackay.
 Originally dedicated on June 10, 1908, the John Mackay Statue was rededicated by the Mackay School of Mines on April 25, 1996.
 The collection contains materials created for the rededication ceremony.

 Manuscript Thesis Draft of The Tonopah, Goldfield, Bullfrog Mining Districts, 1900-1915: History of a Twentieth Century Mining Boom

 Overview Russell Richard Elliott was a Nevada historian, author, and professor in the History Department at the University of Nevada, Reno.
 Collection contains a bound copy of Russell Elliott's Ph.D. in History thesis from University of California, Berkeley in 1946.

 Dates: circa 1946

 Overview The Mexican Gold and Silver Mining Company was part of the North End Mines of the Comstock Lode.
 The initial claim of 100 feet was staked in 1859.
 Collection includes business records of the company's mining operations, including reports (weekly and annual), letters, accounts of expenditures and proceeds, and legal materials, 1876-1923.